Designed so we can’t read your mail

 Reporting a vulnerability

 If you find a vulnerability in Epistles, we’d like to hear from you.
-Send the report to [email protected].
+Send the report to security@epistles.com.
 Please include enough detail to reproduce: the affected component, a proof of concept, and the version or commit you tested against.
 We welcome reports across the whole surface, the desktop and mobile apps, the backend at our API server, the marketing and web-app origins, the OAuth flows, the Cloud Vault protocol, the OWA and image proxies, and our handling of secrets and sessions.

 In return: we’ll acknowledge your report within three business days, keep you informed as we triage and fix, and credit you in the release notes if you’d like to be credited.
 We will not pursue legal action against good-faith research that respects user privacy, avoids data destruction, and stops at the minimum needed to demonstrate the issue.